-.
-The Occupants
+occupants

 Ref.
 Question Policy Principles

 10 Management Extent

 Answer Finding/Observation

 Non Mar naged - eg GN

 Ref.
 Question Policy Principles

 11 Details of any onsite management (hours onsite etc.)

 Answer Finding/Observation

 present ees of the Responsible Person are not normally at this premises, although they may visit from time to ne course of their day to day duties.

 Ref.
 Question Policy Principles

 12 Person managing fire safety in premises

 Answer Finding/Observation

 Ryan Be eardshall - Fire Safety Officer, Berneslai Homes.

 Ref.
 Question Policy Principles

 13 Person consulted during the fire risk assessment

 Answer Finding/Observation

 None, th ere was no employee presence during the site survey.

 Ref.
 Question Policy Principles

 14 Number of occupants (maximum estimated)

 Answer Finding/Observation

 without a umbers of occupants cannot be realistically calculated an intrusive poll, however it is assumed that the dumber of occupants might his is made up of 2 residents and 2 visitors per flat.

 Ref.
 Question Policy Principles

 15 Approximate maximum number of employees at any one time

 Answer Finding/Observation

 Estimate ed to be 2 at any one time.

 Ref.
 Question Policy Principles

 16 Number of members of the public (maximum estimated)

 Answer Finding/Observation

 None, th e premises is residential and not open to the public.

 Ref.
-Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answer Finding/Observation Residents.
-As this is a general needs premises the residents may have (in line with the general population) sensory, mobility or other impairments to some degree.
-Elderly persons might be present.
-It is expected that young persons and children might be present as part of the families residing within the flats.
-Lone working would take place as might remote working e.g. roof voids.
-No dangerous or hazardous substances are normally kept on the premises.
+Question Policy Principles 17 Identify any people who are especially at risk: - sleeping occupants - disabled occupants - occupants in remote areas and lone workers - young persons - others Answe r Finding/Observation may had or other be presented in the might be flats.
+Leg. room to be may be a substituted in the may had be presented in the may have been a subject to the may have been also be presented in the may have been a subject to the may have been a nts.
+As this is a general needs premises the residents ave (in line with the general population) sensory, mobility or impairments to some degree.
+Elderly persons might sent.
+It is expected that young persons and children one present as part of the families residing within the one working would take place as might remote working of voids.
+No dangerous or hazardous substances are ly kept on the premises.